bryceberczik/bryceberczik/README.md

 ## 📌 Featured Projects

-- [Digbi AI](https://github.com/bryceberczik/Digbi-AI) - A web app for creating and managing wish lists.
+- [Digbi AI](https://github.com/bryceberczik/Digbi-AI) - An AI chatbot that helps you find patterns in datasets using JSON.
-- [Stellabyte](https://github.com/ZVKubajak/Stellabyte) - A finance app using only front end javascript to help handle your expenses.
+- [Stellabyte](https://github.com/ZVKubajak/Stellabyte) - A cloud storage application that creates art using the properties of the file uploaded.